- Any rash on the skin covered by a diaper

 - Rash is very raw or bleeds

-- Has spread beyond the diaper area
+- Rash has spread outside the diaper area

 Parent Care at Home If

-HOME CARE ADVICE FOR DIAPER RASH
+CARE ADVICE FOR DIAPER RASH

 - Rinse with Warm Water: